rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 ## How to get a certificate of completion

 1. Complete all three homework assignments
-2. Don’t class (exceptions on a case-by-case basis)
+2. Attend every class (If you do end up missing class, exceptions to this rule are made on a case-by-case basis.
+Please just Slack me if you plan on missing class, so I can be accountable.)
-3. Complete the final project
+4. Complete the final project

 ---